 The “Father of the Yorkie”

 It wasn’t until the late 1860s that the standard for the Yorkshire Terrier took a huge leap forward.
-A show dog named Huddersfield Ben became extremely popular touring shows throughout Great Britain.
+A show dog by the name of Huddersfield Ben became extremely popular while touring shows throughout Great Britain.

 Huddersfield was a superstar dog during his time.
 Not only did he win multiple show awards everywhere he went, but also won several rat-baiting events too.
-He did it all and captured the hearts of Great Britain’s dog enthusiasts.
+Huddersfield did it all and as such, captured the hearts of Great Britain’s dog enthusiasts.

 Huddersfield Ben was the best stud dog of his breed during his lifetime, and one of the most remarkable dogs of any pet breed that ever lived.– George Earl (Painter & Terrier Enthusiast)

-With all that fame and glory, Huddersfield Ben inevitably became the standard for the Yorkshire Terrier.
-The dog quickly became the type of dog that everyone wanted.
-And from the puppies of Huddersfield, the breed we know as the Yorkshire Terrier was born.
+With all that fame and glory, Huddersfield Ben inevitably became the standard for the Yorkie.
+The dog quickly became the ideal family dog that everyone wanted.
+And from the puppies of Huddersfield, the breed we know today as the Yorkshire Terrier was born.

 For this reason, Huddersfield Ben is still called the “father of the Yorkshire Terrier.”
 He had the irresistible Yorkie charm and the silky smooth coat.
 And without him, we could be talking about a very different Yorkie today.

-The Yorkshire Terrier eventually made it’s way to North America, where it exploded in popularity.
+The Yorkshire Terrier eventually made it’s way to North America, where they exploded in popularity.
 Since 2013, the Yorkie has been on the American Kennel Club’s top 10 most popular dog breeds list.

 This makes them the single most popular toy dog breed in America.
-In the small dogs category, only the French Bulldog is more popular (and not by much).
+And in the small dogs category, only the French Bulldog is more popular (and not by much).
 But how exactly did the Yorkshire Terrier make it’s way to America?

 Unlike other European breeds, the Yorkie was introduced to North America shortly after the standard was developed (in 1872).
-However, it wasn’t until 1885 that the first Yorkie was officially registered with the AKC.
+Even so, it wasn’t until 1885 that the first Yorkie was officially registered with the AKC.

-An American soldier, named Bill Wynne, found Smoky in an abandoned foxhole somewhere in the New Guinea jungles.
-For the following years in war, the dog followed him everywhere in his backpack.
+An American soldier, named Bill Wynne, found Smoky in an abandoned foxhole somewhere in the jungles of New Guinea.
+For the following years in the world war, the Yorkie followed him everywhere in his backpack.

 He was so popular at the time, it’s believed he was the sole reason for the resurgence of the Yorkshire Terrier.
 As a matter of fact, there’s even a memoir about Smoky and Wynne, called Yorkie Doodle Dandy.

 What Yorkies Are Bred For Today

 The Yorkshire Terrier has come a long way since the mid 19th century.
-Not only do they physically look different (much smaller), but their temperaments aren’t exactly the same either.
+Not only do they look different (they’re much smaller), but their temperaments aren’t exactly the same either.
 They’re the same, but different.

-It’s safe to say that hunting, ratting and rat-baiting are all roles of the past for the Yorkshire Terrier.
-Instead, they’re bred solely as companions and lap dogs today.
+It’s safe to say that hunting, ratting and rat-baiting are all roles of the past for the Yorkie.
+Rather, they’re bred solely as top companions and lap dogs today.
 They also make some of the best playmates for older children.

 Still, these dogs have retained some characteristics and traits from their old days.
-Given the array of roles and jobs they had, it’s easy to see why they’re such energetic, feisty and confident dogs.
+Given the array of roles and jobs they had, it’s easy to see why they’re such energetic, feisty, clever and confident dogs.
 And of course, adaptability was a must.

 Teddy, our Yorkie, is a sweetheart.
 But I think he is very prey driven.
 He’ll always go for the final kill.
 Not even flies are safe around him.– Maximo (Yorkie owner)

 Some Yorkies can show aggression towards smaller animals, such as guinea pigs, hamsters or small cats.
-But this is just all part of the strong prey-instincts they once had as a legitimate hunting dog.
+But this is just all part of the strong prey-instincts they once had as a legitimate hunting dog and premier ratting dog.

-It’s hard to stop this natural instinct of your dog.
+It’s hard to stop this natural instinct of your Yorkshire Terrier.
 The most you can do is to try to socialize your Yorkie with these animals very early on.
 But, you’ll still need to be careful when they’re with small pets or kids.

 Overall, the Yorkshire Terrier has become a very easy companion to take care of, as they are bred for today.
-They don’t really shed and require minimal exercise.
+They don’t really shed (great hypoallergenic dogs) and require minimal exercise.
 Yorkies are really the perfect dog for any family!